 Keynote speaker on the night was Dr Calvin Smith, Chief Investigator, Office for Learning and Teaching who spoke about the impacts of WIL activities on students' work readiness.

-While visiting the University of Newcastle, Dr Smith ran a workshop on the issues facing WIL programmers, with University staff benefitting from his expertise.
+While visiting the University of Newcastle, Dr Smith ran a workshop on the issues facing WIL programmers, with University staff benefiting from his expertise.

 To commemorate the importance of our industry partnerships, the University conferred a Hall of Fame award to a WIL host who has significantly contributed to, and benefited from, their participation in the placement activity.

-Hunter Water Corporation was named the inaugural Hall of Fame Inductee at the 2013 awards ceremony (seen below).
+Hunter Water Corporation was named the inaugural Hall of Fame Inductee at the 2013 awards ceremony.

-It is worth noting that four students who undertook placement at Hunter Water received WIL Student of the Year or Highly Commended awards (seen below), which is testament to the corporation's support of the University's WIL initiatives.
+It is worth noting that four students who undertook placement at Hunter Water received WIL Student of the Year or Highly Commended awards, which is testament to the corporation's support of the University's WIL initiatives.